CIF PLC code generator (stable)

 ABB:

+Code generation for ABB is currently experimental.
 Output for the ABB target generates multiple files in a directory.
 By default, if no output directory is specified, it defaults to the input file path, where the

 .cif